UW Provided Software

 Information Technology participates in various software licensing programs on behalf of UW departments, faculty and staff.

-The University of Wyoming subscribes to Microsoft's Campus Agreement 3.0.
+The University of Wyoming subscribes to Microsoft's Enrollment for Education Solutions.
 Under the agreement, institutionally owned computers - desktops and laptops - are eligible to run the latest versions of Microsoft Office for Windows and Macintosh.
 Upgrades to the Windows operating systems are also included.

 All computers owned by UW, including student lab systems, are eligible to update core software under this agreement.
 These specific Microsoft software applications and updates are free of charge to departments.

 Software for Home Program - UW faculty and staff can use Microsoft Office and Windows operating system upgrades at home for campus-related work.

 Cooperating agencies will need to make arrangements through our Academic Select License 6.4 Program to gain access to these resources.

 The University of Wyoming is a participating member of the Microsoft Academic Select License Program.
 As a member, UW is able to secure volume pricing on various Microsoft products.
 This significantly reduces the costs incurred by UW departments and colleges.

 Downgrade rights grant the right to use prior versions of Microsoft® software.
 Customers who acquire licenses through Microsoft Campus and Select agreements qualify for downgrade rights.
 Information Technology may not always have the media you need for older versions of applications or systems.
 It is the responsibility of the user to find appropriate installation CDs.